radwaahmed2132000/EuroSAT-Classification/README.md

 Secondly , building ResNet-18 with 4 Layers of skip connections
 ### Results
-I started training with 5 Epochs which gets 88% for both train & test
+I started training with 5 Epochs which gets 88% for both train & test with 10 epochs I got 93.5 for training and 87.95 for testing

 ### Resource & References
 Meduim , Kaggle ,RestNet architecture Papers